Mikuel210/Starkit/JOURNAL.md

 ## May 27 Log 2: Choosing a TVC method

 I had figured out previously that I need TVC roll control and I can't just rely on throttling the motors at different speeds.
-Because of this the only viable options I have are:
+Because of this the only viable options I have are using 3 or 4 TVC vanes.
-- 3 TVC vanes
-- 4 TVC vanes

 ![](Images/TVCVanes.png)

 Using 3 vanes would probably be slightly cheaper.
 Although it would probably be fine with 3, I've decided to go with 4.
 The reasons are:

 - 4 vanes allow me to keep all axis identical, which simplifies tuning
 - 4 vanes double the control authority in the roll axis, which improves stability
 - A 3 vane system needs for one vane to be longer.
 A longer vane would probably need hinges or supports, adding complexity.